Novomatic: United Kingdom

 Novomatic operates Admiral Casino in the United Kingdom, a brand that includes a licensed online casino, as well as a chain of more than 270 gambling venues in the UK operated by Luxury Leisure.
 Its online casino includes slots, jackpot games, roulette, blackjack, table games, and live casino.
 Luxury Leisure is owned by Greentube Alderney Limited, part of the Greentube group, which in turn is owned by Novomatic.

 In 2014, Novomatic acquired Luxury Leisure, which operated seaside amusement arcades and other venues.
 In June 2016, Novomatic bought the UK gambling company Talarius, which operated the Quicksilver high street gambling outlets, from the Tatts Group.
 These retail gambling arcades were combined and rebranded as "Admiral".

 In 2018, Greentube Alderney launched the Admiral-branded online casino, AdmiralCasino.co.uk.

 Admiral Casino is licensed to operate a remote gaming business in the United Kingdom from the UK Gambling Commission.
 Admiral Casino is licensed and regulated by the Alderney Gambling Control Commission (AGCC) (GCB).

+France

+In July 2025, Novomatic acquired the 11 French casinos that were owned by Vikings Casinos, a subsidiary of Groupe Vikings, a French company based in Falaise, Normandy (France).
+This gives Novomatic a strong presence in France.